black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Functional-Programming-by-Building-a-Spreadsheet/README.md

 You will need a function to generate a range of numbers.

 Declare an empty range function which takes a start and end parameter.
 Use the Array() constructor and implicitly return an empty array.

+# Step 7
+Your array will need to be the size of the range.
+You can calculate this by finding the difference between end and start, and adding 1 to the result.

+Pass this calculation as the argument for your Array() constructor.